Superintendent of Schools

-Tomlinson’s wife, Beth, a 1993 B-P graduate, is a kindergarten teacher at The Learning Community and also has taught first and third grade in the district.
-Their daughter, Haley, attends Broadalbin-Perth Intermediate School.
+Tomlinson’s wife, Beth, a 1993 B-P graduate, is a teacher at The Learning Community.
+Their daughter, Haley, attends Broadalbin-Perth Middle School.
 As a family, the three enjoy traveling and competing in triathlons.

 Tomlinson, who competed in the 2014 and 2016 Lake Placid Ironman competitions, is a member of the Sacandaga Tri Club and enjoys giving back to the community by encouraging youth and adults to embrace a healthy lifestyle by participating in multi-sport events.